ulyssek/academic-personnal-website/content/event/monsieur_phi/index.md

 location: Youtube

 summary: Interview by the Youtuber Monsieur Phi
-abstract: 'Interview by the French Youtuber Monsieur Phi during the first edition of the Mediterranean seminar for consciousness (In French with English subtitles).
+abstract: 'Interview by the French Youtuber Monsieur Phi during the first edition of the Mediterranean Seminar for Consciousness (In French with English subtitles).
 Personnal Goal: help my family finnaly understand what I do at night.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.